Paternity Lawyer Lake Forest, IL

 If the child was conceived or born when the couple was married, most states will presume that the husband is the child’s biological father.
 However, in some states, if the couple was not together at the time of conception or birth, the presumption of paternity may be invalidated.

-• The child was welcomed into the man’s home and the man regarded the child as his own.
+- The child was welcomed into the man’s home, and the man regarded the child as his own.

 Alleged Father

 If the court believes that an unwed man is the biological father of a child, he is said to be the alleged father.
-In presumed paternity, it is the responsibility of the father to prove the allegation is false.
+In presumed paternity, it is the responsibility of the father to prove that the allegation is false.
 The court must offer an alleged father the right to take a DNA or other paternity tests prior to proceeding to any child support case.
-An experienced Lake Forest, Illinois paternity lawyer can help you, if you find yourself affected by similar circumstances.
+An experienced Lake Forest, Illinois paternity lawyer can help you if you find yourself affected by similar circumstances.
+Never ignore any paternity petitions from the court.
+If you do not respond to the petition, the court could issue a default judgment against you.
+This could result in the judge declaring you as the biological father even without doing a paternity test.
+Bottom line, if you ignore the court, you could pay child support to a child that is not biologically yours.

 As a result, family law courts provide mechanisms by which parents may mutually agree on modifications to their existing child custody orders and by which parents may formally request such modifications even if a child’s other parent does not agree to the change.
 One of these situations is when one of the people responsible for the child takes a paternity test and discovers they are not a parent.